snoisingla/Twitter/Readme.md

 1. Support pagination
 2. This feed calculation is very compute intensive and won't scale when there are millions of active users in the system.
 One way to scale is to keep feed in-memory for a user and whenever a new tweet is posted, this tweet gets added to the feed of all such users who are following it's creator.
 This will increase the workload when a new tweet gets posted but will reduce the feed generation time.

+### How is authentication implemented?
+1. User makes the `POST /login` call with the credentials.
+2. After validating the credentials, new authentication token is generated.
+3. A random string in base64 encoding with 32 characters is generated as the authentication token.
+4. This token is then saved into `AUTH_TOKEN` table with expiry time (set to 7 days) and returned as a response for the `POST /login` call.
+5. For each subsequent call, user needs to send this token as a header.
+This auth token will be verified along with the expiry time.
+6. When user logs out, authentication token is deleted from the `AUTH_TOKEN` table.

 ### How to run the project

 #### Using Intellij